A Very English Scandal (TV series)

 A Very English Scandal is a 2018 British three-part historical drama created and written by Russell T Davies, based on John Preston's 2016 book of the same name.
-It is a dramatisation of the 1976–1979 Thorpe affair and more than 15 years of events leading up to it.
+It is a dramatisation of the 1976–1979 Thorpe affair and 18 years of events leading up to it.

 The producers followed up A Very English Scandal in 2021 with the series A Very British Scandal, about the Argyll divorce case.
 On November 20, 2023, it was announced Blueprint would produce a third Scandal series, A Very Royal Scandal, based on the infamous Prince Andrew interview with Emily Maitlis.

 Plot summary

 In 1965, Jeremy Thorpe, a Liberal MP, faces blackmail from his unstable ex-lover, Norman Josiffe, whom he met in 1961.
-After years of a tumultuous relationship, Thorpe grows tired of Norman and cuts ties.
-Norman, unable to keep a job and with a penchant for drama, threatens to expose their affair.
+After years of a tumultuous relationship, Thorpe grows tired of Norman and severs ties with him.
+Norman, unable to keep a job and with a penchant for drama, threatens to expose their homosexual affair.
 Thorpe's fellow MP, Peter Bessell, silences Norman with money, but Thorpe refuses to help him get a new National Insurance card.

-By 1968, Thorpe becomes the youngest-ever Liberal Party leader, marries Caroline Allpass, and has a child.
+By 1968, Thorpe becomes the youngest-ever Liberal Party leader, marries Caroline Allpass, and has a baby.
 Norman, now known as Norman Scott, is increasingly erratic and contacts Caroline, revealing his past with Thorpe, which shocks her.
-Caroline dies in a car crash in 1970, and Thorpe mourns her loss.
-Meanwhile, Bessell flees to the U.S. to avoid financial troubles.
+Caroline dies in a car crash in 1970, and Thorpe is devastated.
+Meanwhile, Bessell flees to the United States to avoid financial troubles.

 Norman continues his attempts to get a new National Insurance card and to expose Thorpe.
 Thorpe, now married to Marion Stein, considers having Norman killed.
-In 1973, an attempt to murder Norman fails when the assassin kills Norman’s dog instead.
+In 1973, an attempt to silence Norman fails when Andrew Newton kills Norman’s dog instead.
 Norman reports the crime, and Thorpe’s involvement is suspected.

-The resulting 1976–79 Thorpe affair sees Thorpe resign as Liberal leader and lose his seat in Parliament.
+The resulting 1976–79 Thorpe affair sees Thorpe resign as Leader of the Liberal Party and lose his seat at the 1979 UK general election.
 Thorpe and his co-conspirators are tried for attempted murder, but they are acquitted.
 Thorpe's political career ends, and he never holds public office again.
-He remains married to Marion until her death in 2014, dying shortly after.
+He remains married to Marion until her death on 6 March 2014, and he died almost nine months later on 4 December during the same year.
 Bessell dies in 1985, and Norman, still without a National Insurance card, lives with 11 dogs.